tushar-97/tushar-97.github.io/_posts/2019-05-26-everything-gsoc.md

 Right till the point of writing this blog, I have been looking at proper authorization mechanisms.
 Our end goal is to give users access to different subsets of the data with different roles.
 So user A might be able to read and modify collections X and Y, whereas user B might only be able to view collection Y.
 {: style="text-align: justify;"}

 Mongo fortunately allows us Role Based Access Control for our collections.
-For this we can either chose from a list of predefined or create our own as:
+For this we can either chose from a list of predefined roles or create our own as:
 {: style="text-align: justify;"}

 ```